COVID-19 & the CU Anschutz Community

 Remember to self-report

 if you fall into any of these categories.
 Unsure whether to self-report?
-Follow this guide.
+Follow

 - You have COVID-19 symptoms.